senhui2intel/edge-ai-suites/metro-ai-suite/interactive-digital-avatar/docs/get-started.md

 And follow [SAiD README.md](../said_docker/README.md) to build and setup said server.

-## Prepare RAG
+## Prepare RAG backend

+You could use any OpenAI-Compatible provider as RAG backend.

-Please refer to [this guide](https://github.com/opea-project/GenAIExamples/tree/main/EdgeCraftRAG) to set up RAG.
+Optionally, refer to [this guide](https://github.com/opea-project/GenAIExamples/tree/main/EdgeCraftRAG) to set up Edge Craft Retrieval-Augmented Generation.